Hannah Diamond: 2016–2021: Reflections

-2022: New music
+2022–present: Perfect Picture

 Diamond begun teasing a second album in mid-2021 via social media.
 After debuting a new song at PC Music's Pitchfork Music Festival London showcase and previewing it on TikTok, Diamond released the single "Staring at the Ceiling" on 24 February 2022.
+A year later, she released "Affirmations" as the second single from the album.
+"Perfect Picture" was released as the third single on 17 August.
+The same day, her second album with the same name was announced for release on 6 October.

+The fourth single, "Poster Girl", was released on 14 September 2023.
+The announcement was met with accusations that Diamond copied Swedish singer Zara Larsson's cover art for the album of the same name.
+Diamond addressed this, stating that "there is no joy to be found in using someone else's experience", and affirmed the legacy and influence her own photography and art from PC Music have had on culture.

+Perfect Picture marked a departure from the hopeless sound presented on Reflections, with Pitchfork author Peyton Toups writing "As Diamond steers away from the icy, sad-girl trappings of her earlier work, she morphs into a more upbeat, motivational pop star".

 Visual artistry

 Growing up, Diamond followed the work of fashion photographers such as Mert and Marcus, David LaChapelle, and Nick Knight.
 She studied fashion communication and styling, and her early work focused on internet celebrities.
 She is a member of Diamond Wright, which has made promotional images for QT, latex clothing brand Meat, and PC Music artist Princess Bambi.
 In 2015, she shot Charli XCX in global commercial campaigns for Boohoo and Lynx Impulse.
 Before the founding of PC Music, Diamond worked with Cook on marketing material for makeup brand Illamasqua.
 She has also done work as co-editor and director of photography for LOGO Magazine.

 She cited the futuristic visuals for TLC's "Waterfalls" music video as influential for their emphasis on technology.
 Diamond's music is often inspired by high-definition imagery and fashion campaigns.
 Cook describes her as an artist "in control of [her] own image", noting Diamond's involvement in producing the promotional material.
 Her cover artwork uses heavy photo retouching to produce unnatural, hyperreal versions of herself.
 The covers show Diamond in front of empty, one-dimensional spaces.
-Her outfits are influenced by London streetwear, and she is known for wearing her trademark pastel pink puffa jacket.
+Her outfits are influenced by London streetwear, and she is known for wearing her trademark pastel pink puffer jacket.
 January 2016 saw Diamond feature on the cover of OKgrl, a new online platform created by stylist Louby Mcloughlin & DVTK, the ex digital directors of fashion brand Kenzo.
 Diamond has also spent time designing typefaces, including a new font which was featured in the lyric video for her song, "True".